HenryRoger/Magento-2-Custom-Checkout-Fields/README.md

 <a href="https://www.fmeextensions.com/restrict-store-access-customer-groups-magento-2.html">Magento 2 Restrict by Customer Groups</a>

-<a href="https://www.fmeextensions.com/store-pickup-google-maps-extension-magento-2.html">Magento 2 Store Pickup</a>
+<a href="https://www.fmeextensions.com/store-pickup-google-maps-extension-magento-2.html">Magento 2 Pickup in Store</a>

 <a href="https://www.fmeextensions.com/magento-geo-ip-default-store-magento-2.html">Magento 2 Store Switcher</a>